inonit/django-chemtrails/docs/index.rst

 About
 =====

-This project aims to solve complex object based permissions by the relationship between entities in a graph.
+This project aims to solve complex object based permissions by utilizing the relationships between entities in a graph.

 `Why the stupid name?` - I just love conspiracy theorists =)